Gabriella439/post-rfc/voice-feminization.md

 ### Take notes

-I prefer most of my notes to be audio recordings (organized by date), but written notes are okay, too, and can help supplement those records.
+I prefer most of my notes to be audio recordings (organized by date), but written notes are okay, too, and can help supplement those recordings.

 The main purpose of taking notes is to force yourself to *think* about what you are doing.
 Remember that you will progress more quickly if